CP-1414S

 CP-1414S is an experimental drug first made by a team in Germany.
 It is a benzodiazepine derivative.
-CP-1414S is a 1,5-benzodiazepine, with the nitrogen atoms located at positions 1 and 5 of the diazepine ring, and so is most closely related to other 1,5-benzodiazepines such as clobazam.
+CP-1414S is a 1,5-benzodiazepine, with the nitrogen atoms located at positions 1 and 5 of the diazepine ring, and so is most closely related to clobazam.

 CP-1414S has primarily anxiolytic and anticonvulsant effects.

-Its potency is roughly equal to that of clobazam, but with more pronounced sedation.
+This compound's potency is roughly equal to that of clobazam, but with more pronounced sedation.